RiiK26/MyCalculator/README.md

 *   **Programmer Calculator**: Advanced mode for developers to perform arithmetic calculations directly in Hexadecimal, Decimal, Octal, and Binary numeric bases with a dynamically adapting keypad.
 *   **Temperature Converter**: Convert instantly between Celsius, Fahrenheit, and Kelvin.
 *   **Number Base Converter**: Seamlessly convert numbers between Decimal, Binary, Octal, Hexadecimal, and ASCII Text.
-*   **Currency Converter**: Real-time conversion across 150+ global fiat currencies utilizing live exchange rates from the ExchangeRate-API.
+*   **Currency Converter**: Real-time conversion across 150+ global fiat currencies utilizing live exchange rates via asynchronous network requests.
 *   **Smart Copy**: Easily copy any conversion result to your clipboard with a single click of a button.
-*   **Smart Auto-Swap**: Automatically prevents source and destination conversion types from matching to speed up your workflow.
+*   **Automated Releases**: Fully automated CI/CD pipeline via GitHub Actions that compiles, packages, and publishes ready-to-use binaries for both **Windows** and **Linux** on every new tag!

+## Architecture

+The codebase strictly adheres to the Model-View-Controller (MVC) pattern for supreme maintainability:
+- **Engines**: `MathEngine`, `ProgrammerEngine`, and `ConversionEngine` handle all business logic entirely independent of the GUI.
+- **Managers**: `CurrencyManager` handles asynchronous network requests and JSON parsing.
+- **View**: `CalculatorWindow` strictly handles the presentation layer and user interactions.

 ## Prerequisites